-In the next years there will be several experiments devoted to CMB polarization measurements and in particular to $B$-modes \citep{SimonsObservatory:2018koc,LSPE:2020uos,LiteBIRD:2022cnt,CMB-S4:2016ple}.
-In this section we compute forecasts for the free-$n_\mathrm{t}$ model by using the two-scale parameterization (see also \cite{CORE:2016ymi}) and simulated $B$-mode data representative of the future CMB measurements, taking as an example the Lite (Light) satellite for the study of $B$-mode polarization and Inflation from cosmic background Radiation Detection (LiteBIRD) \citep{LiteBIRD:2022cnt}, selected by the Japan Aerospace Exploration Agency (JAXA) as a strategic large class mission to which, in addition to Japan, also Europe, US and Canada contribute.
+In the next years, there will be several experiments devoted to CMB polarization measurements and, in particular, to the $B$ modes \citep{SimonsObservatory:2018koc,LSPE:2020uos,LiteBIRD:2022cnt,CMB-S4:2016ple}.
+In this section, we compute forecasts when $n_\mathrm{t}$ is allowed to vary by using the two-scale parametrization (see also \cite{CORE:2016ymi}) and simulated $B$-mode data representative of the future CMB measurements, taking as an example the Lite (Light) satellite for the study of $B$-mode polarization and Inflation from cosmic background Radiation Detection (LiteBIRD) \citep{LiteBIRD:2022cnt}, selected by the Japan Aerospace Exploration Agency (JAXA) as a strategic large class mission to which, in addition to Japan, also Europe, the United States, and Canada contribute.

-\subsection{Simulated Data and Methodology}
+\subsection{Simulated data and methodology}

 We consider LiteBIRD-like instrumental specifications given in Table~\ref{tab:LB}.
 We produce simulated data for $T,E$ by considering the inverse noise weighting of the central frequency channels and by assuming that the lowest and highest frequencies are used to separate the foreground emission as done in \cite{LiteBIRD:2022cnt} (see also \cite{CORE:2016ymi}).
-For the $B$-mode polarization (in addition to the instrumental noise) we include the following two sources of confusion: the lensing signal and a contribution which mimics the foreground residuals.
+For the $B$-mode polarization (in addition to the instrumental noise), we include the following two sources of confusion: the lensing signal and a contribution which mimics the foreground residuals.
 These inputs are inserted in a Wishart-like likelihood with an effective sky fraction of 70\% (60\%) for $T,E$ ($B$).
 With these settings, we obtain for the $n_\mathrm{t}=-r/8$ model a $\sigma(r) \sim 0.0013$, which is 30\% larger than the LiteBIRD value \cite{LiteBIRD:2022cnt} which includes systematic effects.
 Our constraints can therefore be seen as a conservative assessment of the LiteBIRD capabilities.